fbngrm/zombie-driver/README.md

 ### (Zombie) Workflow
 Since I am the only contributer (except for initial commits) and there will be a single PR, I followed a rather "pragmatic" git workflow.
 I implemented features in separate branches in the beginning but stopped to continue this at some point.
+I am aware that this flow is not teamwork compatible.

 ## Todo
 * Fix NSQ logging